 - A stopwatch of some kind (it could be on your smartwatch)

 So now that you have the equipment let’s look at the assessment itself.

 The first thing you need is a set of basic measurements that can continue to be monitored as your client undertakes your specifically designed fitness program.

-At points in the program, you are going to relook at these as a judge to how well the client is getting along.
+At points in the program, you will relook at these as a judge of how well the client is getting along.

 So let’s remember all the measurements you can take here.

-- Height: A measurement used to set goals as well as to calculate body mass index (BMI), for example.
+- Height: A measurement used to set goals and calculate body mass index (BMI).